wp-plugins/youtube-channel/readme.txt

 Just try it and rate it.
 Only initial release is available right now.

 == Upgrade Notice ==

+= 2.1.0 =

+Before you upgrade to this version, BACKUP DATABASE because experimental transition code converts YouTube Channel widgets made in versions prior to 2.0.0 to new format.
+You can lose all predefined YTC widgets.

 = 2.0.0 =